 To learn more about OCI read the Questions & Answers below:

 Only University of Maryland, College Park students and recent graduates are eligible to participate in on-campus interviewing.
 Alumni are eligible to apply for On-Campus Interviewing positions for up to three years after your graduation date.
-By submitting a resume to an on-campus interview position, you are agreeing to the On-Campus Interview Program Policies.
+By submitting a resume to an on-campus interview position, you are agreeing to abide by the Career Center's expectations regarding On-Campus Interviews.

 Apply to an on-campus interview position in Careers4Terps.